Outdoor vs. Indoor Dryer Vents: What to Know

 Finding the Right Dryer Vent

 To select the right vent model, consider your personal situation.
 Do you have an electric dryer?
-Are your machines stacked or side-by-side?
+Are your washer and dryer stacked or side-by-side?
 Is there a sink in the vicinity?
 All of these things will help you figure out which style will work best for you.

 Nowhere to dump and replace water?
 Then an indoor dryer vent with disposable filters might be a better option.
 The BetterVent filter can be vacuumed multiple times before it needs to be changed.
 Remember to factor in the recurring cost of purchasing replacement filters.